elastos/Elastos/CR.Elastos-Privnet/README.md

-# Elastos Local PrivateNet - v0.2
+# Elastos Local PrivateNet - v0.3

-If you are starting to set this up now it's recommended that you wait until the new version which will have the new DPoS nodes and possibly the ETH sidechain.
+This version supports the entirety of AuxPoW+DPoS(2 CRC supernodes and 2 DPoS supernodes)

 ### This is official but unsupported and ALPHA version